AnurajG/Coding-Round/README.md

 # Coding-Round
-### <a name="kube">Kubernetes</a>
-Create a Pod with two containers, both with image busybox and command "echo hello; sleep 3600".
-Connect to the second container and run 'ls'

 ### <a name="spark">Spark</a>
 Using the two datasets voltage and current calculate the power consumed.
+Please note that we need to upsample Current to match the frequency of Voltage recordings.
 ```
 Power(t)=Current(t)*Volatge(t)
 ```